 The wizard’s horse reared up, nearly throwing the rider.
 The old man cried, “Go, while you yet live.
 Tell your dark master that the Lord, God of Freemen, sayeth, ‘Behold your doom, for

-the child of derision cometh as surely as day follows night.
+the Child of Derision cometh as surely as day follows night.
 Though victory seems at hand, your host will be broken and all your domain cast down.”

-direction of the messenger.
+the direction of the messenger.
 “Forgive me Lord,” he prayed softly, “for enjoying his distress.
 The victory was Yours, not mine.”

 He had traveled no more than ten minutes when the youth galloped toward him dressed in the tabard of the Elect.
 The rider dismounted as his horse was coming to a stop and went to his knee in

 front of the prophet.
 “Hail, Gamaliel, Prophet of the Lord, the Elect begs you attend his council in Bar Krouth.”

 “Kneel only to God.”
 Gamaliel gripped the young man’s shoulder and pulled him to his feet.
 “And don’t praise the harp for the music of the poet, ‘tis but an instrument.”
 He shook

 his head sadly at the look of reverence on the boy’s face.
 “Ride back to the city and tell the Elect that The Lord of All has told me of the sickness and I am on my way.”